Electricity Usage Monitors

 Popular Uses of Energy Monitoring Systems

-Some of the most common motivations for installing an energy monitor are:
+Some of the most common motivations for installing an electricity usage monitor are:

 - Keep track of your residential or business energy usage before you get stung with a high power bill.

 - Make the best use of solar power generated on-site with solar PV panels.

 - Educate your family (or work colleagues) about how much you spend on electricity.

 - Find out what your standby, after-hours, and/or overnight energy usage is.

 - Find out if the power company is ripping you off!

 - Uncover the usage of your air conditioning, electric hot water, lighting, and more.

 - Facilitate behaviour change to substantially reduce energy consumption.

 - Help reduce your dependence on fossil fuels and lighten your carbon footprint.